SoMLabs/imx-meta-somlabs/README.md

 ## Introduction

-Meta-somlabs is a layer providing the VisionSOM modules and VisionCB carrier boards hardware support for Yocto-based NXP Linux system.
+Meta-somlabs is a layer providing the SoMLabs modules and carrier boards hardware support for Yocto-based NXP Linux system.

 ## System image